 Thirteen and a half years after Vialli’s appointment, Chelsea gave the job to another 33-year-old coach – this time to one with slightly more pedigree as a top-flight coach, however.

-André Villas-Boas has spent only one season in charge of FC Porto, but what a season it was.
+André Villas-Boas had spent only one season in charge of FC Porto, but what a season it was.
 He won the league title by 20 points while remaining undefeated, followed by the Portuguese Cup and UEFA Europa League titles.
-In winning the Europa League, he broke Vialli’s record as the youngest coach to win a major European competition – aged just 33 years and 213 days old when they defeated Braga 1-0 in Dublin.
+In winning the Europa League, he broke Vialli’s record as the youngest coach to win a major European competition, aged just 33 years and 213 days old when they defeated Braga 1-0 in Dublin.

-On his first Premier League game – a disappointing 0-0 draw away at Stoke City – Villas-Boas was aged just 33 years and 301 days old, meaning he is still the fifth youngest to take charge of a Premier League match.
+On the day of his first Premier League game – a disappointing 0-0 draw away at Stoke City – Villas-Boas was 33 years and 301 days old, meaning he is still the fifth youngest to take charge of a Premier League match.

-Since leaving Chelsea, the Portuguese has led Spurs, Zenit Saint Petersburg, Shanghai SIPG and Marseille but has picked up as many trophies since leaving Portugal as he did in one single season at Porto (four).
+Since leaving Chelsea, the Portuguese has led Spurs, Zenit, Shanghai SIPG and Marseille but won fewer trophies (three) since leaving Portugal as he did in one season at Porto (four).

-Yet another Chelsea manager features in this list of the youngest managers in Premier League history, with former Dutch legend Ruud Gullit the sixth youngest to take charge of a Premier League game.
-He was only 33 years, 352 days old when he took charge of his first English top-flight game at the Blues, drawing 0-0 with Southampton at The Dell in August 1996.
+Yet another Chelsea manager features in this list of the youngest managers in Premier League history, with Dutch legend Ruud Gullit the sixth youngest to take charge of a Premier League game.
+He was only 33 years, 352 days old on the day of his first English top-flight game as manager, drawing 0-0 with Southampton at The Dell in August 1996.

-Kevin MacDonald took charge of Leicester City in their 2-1 home win over Arsenal in November 1994, just a day after his 34th birthday.
+Kevin MacDonald presided over Leicester City’s 2-1 home win over Arsenal in November 1994 just a day after his 34th birthday.
 In between the tenures of Brian Little and Mark McGhee, he was to oversee four games for the Foxes with just one win to his name.

-Scottish manager Alex Neil orchestrated promotion through the Championship playoffs in his first season in charge of Norwich City but was unable to stop the Canaries from suffering relegation in the 2015-16 Premier League.
-His first game in charge of the club in the top-flight was a 3-1 loss to Crystal Palace, but he did become the eighth-youngest boss in Premier League history when doing so (34 years, 60 days old).
+Scottish manager Alex Neil orchestrated promotion through the Championship play-offs in his first season as Norwich City boss but was unable to stop the Canaries from suffering relegation in the 2015-16 Premier League campaign.
+His first game as manager in the top flight was a 3-1 loss to Crystal Palace, but he did become the eighth-youngest boss in Premier League history when doing so (34 years, 60 days old).

-Stuart Pearce is another of the top 10 to be an interim manager, when he led Nottingham Forest to a 2-1 victory over Arsenal at the City Ground in December 1996 aged 34 years, 241 days following the departure of Frank Clark.
-Even after this managerial spell, Pearce spent four more seasons as a player in the top-flight with two years at both West Ham and Manchester City.
-The former England international had his longest spell as a Premier League boss at Manchester City between March 2005 and May 2007, leading them on 85 occasions in the top division and averaging a lowly 1.19 points per game.
+Stuart Pearce is another of the top 10 to be an interim manager.
+He led Nottingham Forest to a 2-1 victory over Arsenal at the City Ground in December 1996 aged 34 years, 241 days following the departure of Frank Clark.
+Even after this managerial spell, Pearce spent four more seasons as a player in the top flight, with two years at both West Ham and Manchester City.
+The former England international had his longest spell as a Premier League boss at City between March 2005 and May 2007, leading them on 85 occasions in the top division and averaging a measly 1.19 points per game.

 Paul Jewell brought Bradford City into the Premier League for the first time ever in 1999 following a successful Championship season.
-He went one better in 1999-00, keeping them in the top-flight against all the odds thanks to an unexpected final day win at home to Liverpool.
-Jewell’s Bradford side were in rampant form as they defeated Middlesbrough in their first-ever Premier League fixture in August 1999, with their former player aged just 34 years and 313 days old.
-He would only last one season in the Premier League at the club following a disagreement with the Bantams chairman Geoffrey Richmond after their 17th place finish in 1999-00.
+He went one better in 1999-00, keeping them in the top tier against all odds thanks to an unexpected final-day win at home to Liverpool.
+Jewell’s Bradford side were in rampant form as they defeated Middlesbrough in their first Premier League fixture in August 1999, with their manager 34 years and 313 days old.
+He would only last one season in the Premier League at the club following a disagreement with the Bantams’ chairman Geoffrey Richmond after their 17th-place finish in 1999-00.